sdiehl/wiwinwlh/tutorial.md

 literals using several defaulting rules.
 When an ambiguous literal is typechecked, if at least one of its typeclass constraints is numeric and all of its classes are standard library classes, the module's default list is consulted, and the first type from the list that will satisfy the context of the type variable is instantiated.
-So for instance, given the following default rules
+For instance, given the following default rules

 ```haskell
 default (C1 a,...,Cn a)